 Mae and Sheila Lawrence are the new co-presidents of the WfWI club at their high school.
 The club was formed by Ellie Rogoff, 18, who recently graduated and is headed off to Brown University to pursue an education in public health focusing on maternal and women’s health.
 Ellie learned about WfWI through her mother, who is a supporter, when she was in the ninth grade and decided to form a club to mobilize her peers and raise awareness and funds for the organization.
 Through the club, Ellie and her friends have organized fundraising and awareness campaigns about WfWI at their school and galvanized students, teachers, and parents to support the organization.
 Together, Ellie and her club have been able to raise $1000 to support WfWI.
 The organization’s transformation yearlong program that equips women survivors of war with important life and business skills and knowledge about their health and rights and enables them to earn and save money and maintain networks of support.

-“There were many clubs for great causes but there were all focused on issues in New Jersey or the United States.
+“There were many clubs for great causes but they were all focused on issues in New Jersey or the United States.
 There was no club that focused on the lives of marginalized women in countries impacted by war or poverty,” Ellie says about what drove her to found the club.

 She says the response to the club was largely positive.
 Teachers, the principal, parents and most students were on board, excited, and supportive.
 They participated in fundraising events like bake sales, spin classes, a car wash, and a Frisbee tournament organized by Ellie and her team.
 They also purchased WfWI bracelets the club made.
 The number of the club’s members has grown from 20 to 100 since Ellie formed it.